Elvismutinda/Digital-OB/README.md

 # Digital_OB-Project

-This is a personal project that I came up with to digitiz the operations of police stations in my country and also help in tracking entries made in the OB of a police station.
+This is a personal project that I came up with to digitize the operations of police stations in my country and also help in tracking entries made in the OB of a police station.
 The system also helps is evaluating trends in crime in the country.

-The system is coded with CORE PHP and connected to MariaDB dataabase that stores the data.
+The system is coded in CORE PHP and connected to MariaDB dataabase that stores the data.
 The front-end is HTML, CSS and JavaScript, and the system is hosted on the Apache Server.

 ## How to get a Live Demo.